The Coriolis Effect – What It Is And How It Affects Our Weather

 The illustration above shows you exactly how the moving air is affected once it starts deviating away from the tropics and polar regions, respectively.

-As a result, the clouds or moist air will move faster than the surface below it as it continues to drift further away from the center of the earth.
+As a result, the clouds or moist air will move faster than the surface below it as it continues to drift further away from the equator.
 (Indicated by the red arrows in the illustration above.)

-As a result, the clouds or moist air will move slower than the surface below it as it continues to drift further away to the north at the Antarctic and to the south at the North Pole.
+As a result, the clouds or moist air will move slower than the surface below it as it continues to drift away from the poles towards the equator.
 (Indicated by the blue arrows in the illustration above.)

 So the question remains.
 How does the Coriolis Effect cause and influence global weather systems around the world?